dioram/Elektronik/docs/Build-EN.md

   scriptingDefineSymbols:
     1: NO_PLANES_DETECTION
 ```

+You can build player through Unity editor GUI.

+Before building you need to compile translation files.
+For that in Unity editor select menu
+`Window->Asset management->Addressables->Gropus` and in newly opened window select `Build->New build->Default Build Script`.
+After compilation is done you can proceed to building player.
+Choose `./build` as output directory or you will need
+to change path to dependencies in plugins.

 ### Building of plugins

 If you didn't build library for ROS2 then add then add in project file `./plugins/Ros/Ros.csproj` line